-2) U-shaped corner: In the second scenario, which we refer to as "U-shaped corner", we place a large, wall-like obstacle in the middle of the room.
-The obstacle is made with metal whiteboards covered with foam rubber, which completely block the mmWave signal.
-This replicates a U-shaped corner in which targets are entirely occluded for some of the radar sensors (see Fig. 10c), while they are always in the FoV of at least one sensor.
-Specifically, targets moving in the proximity of radar 1 in Fig. 10c cannot be detected by radar 2 and vice versa.
-Tab.
-3 shows the MOTA and MOTP metrics obtained by ORACLE in this scenario, compared against the results for a single radar sensor (radar 2).
+2) U-Shaped Corner: In the second scenario, which we refer to as a "U-shaped corner," we place a large, wall-like obstacle in the middle of the room.
+The obstacle is made with metal whiteboards covered with foam rubber, which completely blocks the mmWave signal.
+This replicates a U-shaped corner in which targets are entirely occluded for some of the radar sensors [see Fig. 10(c)], while they are always in the FoV of at least one sensor.
+Specifically, targets moving in the proximity of radar 1 in Fig. 10(c) cannot be detected by radar 2 and vice versa.
+Table III shows the MOTA and MOTP metrics obtained by ORACLE in this scenario, compared against the results for a single radar sensor (radar 2).
 The subject was instructed to move according to free and linear trajectories, and the reported results show the combined resulting metrics.
-MOTA
+MOTA and MOTP performance obtained by ORACLE show that our system is not affected by the presence of a large obstacle.
+This is a result of the combined view provided by the FC, which is robust to the subjects being undetectable by a subset of the available radars.
+Conversely, the MOTA of the single radars is reduced on average, as a result of the subjects being occluded by the U-shaped corner for a fraction of the measurement time.